oscarlab/graphene-tests/lmbench/README.md

 ## Running with Graphene

-To run the whole test suite under Graphene, use one of the following command:
+To run the whole test suite under Graphene, use the following command:
 ```
 make run-graphene
 ```